maxtaco/oneshallpass/README.md

 You can bookmark the URL https://oneshallpass.com/?email=you@email.com

+### How do I make a passphrase that's legit?

+Try <a href="https://oneshallpass.com/pw.html">this</a> handy tool, also distributed as part of this project.

 ### "One Shall Pass", is that a reference to Lord of the Rings?

 No. Gandalf says "you cannot pass" to the Balrog on the Bridge of